kevcoxe/kevcoxe.github.io/_posts/2025-24-07-hackathons.md

 One of our team members had turned on the app and forgot and it was answering questions his friend was asking without him even knowing.
 The friend did not even notice that it was an AI.
 And remember this was before the current LLMs that are out there.

-I also madea [Jokes for Pebble](https://github.com/kevcoxe/jokesForPebble) a little app for the [pebble](https://en.wikipedia.org/wiki/Pebble_(watch)) smartwatch.
+I also made a [Jokes for Pebble](https://github.com/kevcoxe/jokesForPebble) a little app for the [pebble](https://en.wikipedia.org/wiki/Pebble_(watch)) smartwatch.
 This just hit the api we had and would ask "Tell me a joke" take the response and show it on your watch.

 ### Hack the north
 [Hack the north](https://2014.hackthenorth.com/) was an interesting hackathon.
 This was my first and only international hackathon (yes it was just Canada but still).
 It turned out I got sick and felt like crap the entire time.
-Which when you feel horible staying somewhere that is cold and no beds is not ideal.
+Which when you feel horrible staying somewhere that is cold and no beds is not ideal.
 I did have fun and there were some very cool projects that were built there.

-I joined a team of people who I had never met and we build a [pebble](https://en.wikipedia.org/wiki/Pebble_(watch)) smartwatch app called [poppit](https://devpost.com/software/poppit-n2l58).
+I joined a team of people who I had never met and we built a [pebble](https://en.wikipedia.org/wiki/Pebble_(watch)) smartwatch app called [poppit](https://devpost.com/software/poppit-n2l58).
 The idea was it was a [Bopit](https://en.wikipedia.org/wiki/Bop_It) app for pebble, it would say to do something like hit a specific button, or shake the watch and you would get points.

 We did not win any prizes, but I did make a friend and got an internship from this.
 Also first time having Poutine.